shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 7. Expand **Apply to each**, then expand the **Send an email notification** step.
 Check the **Subject**, **Email Body** values.

-8. Navigate to solution, click **...** next to the flow, select **Turn off**.
+8. Select the back arrow to the Security Sweep flow details.
+Select **Turn off**  on the command bar.
 This is to prevent flow from executing on a schedule on the test system.

 # Challenges